Leslie Hunter: Beginnings in fine art

 In 1904, Hunter made a visit to Paris, funded by his earnings as an illustrator.
 He was inspired by the numerous artistic experiences there, and became fully resolved to take up oil painting.
 When he returned to San Francisco in 1905, he began preparing for his first solo exhibition, which was to be held the following year.
 However, Hunter's early work was destroyed in the fire that followed the 1906 San Francisco earthquake, and he returned to Scotland shortly afterwards, settling in Glasgow.
 Initially he continued to make his living there primarily as an illustrator.
 His oil painting began with still lifes on black backgrounds, influenced by the Dutch style.

 In 1908, whilst back in Paris, Hunter met Alice Toklas, whom he had known previously in San Francisco.
 She took him to see the art collection at 27 rue de Fleurus, that was being started by Gertrude Stein and her brother Leo Stein.
 The collection included wildly-coloured Fauve works by Matisse, and early works by Picasso.
-Toklas wrote that the pictures shocked Hunter profoundly, and he wished he had never gone to see the them.
+Toklas wrote that the pictures shocked Hunter profoundly, and he wished he had never gone to see them.
 Nevertheless his consciousness had been jolted.

 In November 1913 the influential art dealer Alexander Reid gave Hunter his first one-man-show, at his gallery at West George Street.
 It was popular but the public did not have any real understanding of his sense of colour and line.
 At the show Hunter was probably introduced to the Dundee collector John Tattersall.
 Through Reid, Hunter most likely first met William McInnes of Gow, Harrison & Company (shipbuilders) who became a close friend and patron to Hunter.
 McInnes went on to buy 23 works in total.